 This is a sponsored post written by me on behalf of McCormick® at Walmart, helping me create the perfect recipe to kick off the summer!

-Whether you’re camping, or just enjoying grilling at home, I love the ease of foil packet recipes like these Grilled Potatoes.
-Simply cut red potatoes, drizzle them with olive oil, Lawry’s® Seasoned Salt, McCormick® Black Pepper, and McCormick® Italian Seasoning, then throw on the grill.
+I love the ease of foil packet recipes like these easy grilled potatoes.
+Simply cut red potatoes, drizzle them with olive oil, Lawry’s® Seasoned Salt, McCormick® Black Pepper, and McCormick® Italian Seasoning, then roast them on the grill.

 Best Way to Grill Potatoes

-No matter what kind of potato you’re grilling, red, russet, or gold, wrapping in foil first is the way to go.
+No matter what kind of potato you’re grilling, red, new potatoes, russet, or Yukon gold, wrapping in foil first is the way to go.
 Foil packets make crispy, smoky potatoes, but with a lot less work at the grill.
+Plus, they cook right along side grilled meats!

 Russet potatoes are best wrapped whole and cooked on the grill.
 To save time, puncture potatoes with a fork and start the cooking process in the microwave oven for eight minutes.
 Wrap potatoes in foil and finish cooking on the grill for 30 minutes.